-The Revelstoke Division required the most power available in any area of the country, because of its steep terrain and large snowfall.
-In the steam era, every new locomotive that provided greater power was sent to this division. (i.e.: Revelstoke was the first location to have oil-burning locomotives in place of coal.)
+The Revelstoke Division required the most power available in any region of the country, because of its steep terrain and large snowfall.
+In the steam era, every new locomotive that provided greater power was sent to this division. (i.e. Revelstoke was the first location to have oil-burning locomotives in place of coal.)

-Steam power was a significant part of the development of Canada and when the diesels arrived, they continued that role.
+Steam power played a significant role in the development of Canada, and when the diesels arrived they continued that role.
 The SD-40 model is significant in that this was the second generation of diesel power that would carry the company into the latter part of the twentieth century.
-The SD-40, and later the SD-40-2 type diesel freight locomotive, was the most common road switcher on Canadian railways from the 1960’s into the 1990’s.
+The SD-40, and later the SD-40-2 type diesel freight locomotive, was the most common road switcher on Canadian railways from the 1960s into the 1990s.
 These units accounted for over 5,200 units on North American railways during that period.

 CPR 5500 is significant in that it was the first SD-40 model locomotive produced by General Motors Diesel Division in London, Ontario for North America and delivered to the Canadian Pacific Railway in 1965.
 CPR ordered 32 units that year, (#s 5500 – 5531) and 33 more in 1966, (#s 5532 – 5564).
 CPR 5500 received Cultural Property Designation, December 15, 2003.

 5500s were one of the most commercially and technically successful diesel locomotives built in North America, referred to by writers as “the standard North American diesel locomotive.”
 The locomotive had 16 cylinders producing 3,000 horsepower, was capable of speeds to 65 miles per hour, and weighed 390,000 pounds.
 These units were the power behind the coal trains heading from the Rockies to Roberts Bank on the Pacific Ocean.
 The units were used as main locomotives and were also used as "pushers" at Beavermouth, where units and